Personal Finance Tips

 - Pick a budget for YOU

 Don’t choose a budget just because it worked for your best friend, your mom or your cousin.
-Pick something that works for YOU.
+Pick something that works for YOU and your personal finance goals.
 There’s plenty of budgeting tips, tricks and apps that can keep you on target.
 Just choose something that sounds like you can maintain it for the long haul.

 - Get detailed in your goals